7aitsev/ansible-tuto/step-07/README.md

 # Ansible tutorial: Using conditionals

-We've installed apache, pushed our virtualhost and restarted the server.
+We've installed Apache, pushed our virtualhost and restarted the server.
 But we want to revert things to a stable state if something goes wrong.

 ## Reverting when things go wrong